A Complete Idiot's Guide to Cuba

 What you Should not to do With Taxi Drivers

-Avoid to accept any proposition when the taxi driver offers you a private house which is not the hotel or the home you have booked.
+Avoid to accept any proposal when the taxi driver offers you a private house which is not the hotel or the home you have booked.
 Most taxi drivers propose alternate lodging to get commissions from the home owners they know, who pay them to send them customers.
 The taxi driver will probably be very kind and seductive, but don't trust him completely.
 He may talk very badly and negatively about the home you have booked but this is only because he's interested to redirect you elsewhere.
-The bad news is that very often these houses are illegal, they don't have a rental license (below we'll discuss the consequences of this).
+The bad news is that very often these houses are illegal, they don't have a rental license (below we'll discuss the consequences of this) and, often, they don't even cost less.
 If you get into such a taxi driver, make a try, invent a house and verify what he has to tell about it.

 When you arrive at your destination, do not let the taxi driver talk to the owners of the house.
 Sometimes he will talk to the owners a little bit and then come and tell you that the house is taken.
 This happens because the taxi driver asks if the house is available as if you were an unknown customer.
-And the owners will say it's occupied because they weren't really waiting for just anyone, but for you.
+And the owners will say it's occupied because they were actually waiting for you.
 You must always speak in person, even if you don't speak Spanish, often the owners understand English or French.

 The Cuban Taxi Riders

-Sometimes in Cuba we invent incredible things to earn our daily bread.
-In Cuba, there is almost no criminality.
-Is very unlikely that you fall into a gangster who will steal or attack you.
-And this is almost impossible if the taxi is official.
+Sometimes in Cuba people invent incredible things to earn their daily bread.
+In Cuba it's very unlikely that you fall into a gangster who will steal or attack you.
+And this is almost unthinkable if the taxi is official.
 So you can feel completely safe from this point of view.
-But this doesn't mean that taxis bring the best experience.
-Of course, not all of them are the same.
-Some will be professional and correct, but most will try to seduce you with advice and help to get an economic benefit from you, and one of the methods to achieve this is precisely to steer you towards a house or a restaurant that they arrange for you.
+But this doesn't mean that you will be deal with a saint.
+Some taxi drivers will try to seduce you with advice and help to get an economic benefit from you, and one of the methods to achieve this is precisely to steer you towards a house or a restaurant that they arrange for you.
 In Cuba, it is difficult to earn money.
 Just avoid letting someone take advantage of you to remedy this unfortunate situation.

 Where to Lodge in Cuba?
 Hotels and Casas Particulares